 In subsequent posts, we will examine the Chinese Communist Party in power, reflecting on its achievements and its contradictions.
 For the moment, let us reflect on its taking of power, which it accomplished twenty-eight years after its establishment.

 First, we should take note of the decisive role of political events in creating new possibilities for understanding.
-Reflecting on these events, many intellectuals experienced what the philosopher Bernard Lonergan (1955) called an intellectual conversion, which occurs when a person seeking to understand discovers previously unasked questions that are relevant to the issue at hand.
-In this situation, Chinese intellectuals in 1919 turned to previously ignored socialist, Marxist, and Leninist sources for guidance, transforming their understanding.
+Reflecting on the popular uprising provoked by the Versailles treaty, many intellectuals experienced what the philosopher Bernard Lonergan (1955) called an intellectual conversion, which occurs when a person seeking to understand discovers previously unasked questions that are relevant to the issue at hand.
+In a situation of political turmoil, Chinese intellectuals in 1919 turned to previously unknown socialist, Marxist, and Leninist sources for guidance, transforming their understanding.

 Secondly, we should emphasize that two middle-aged university professors founded the Chinese Communist Party, and its initial members were mostly young students of the professors.
 They immediately proceeded to organize the party in various cities, forming small groups.
 In his writings, Mao taught that all party members should study political theory and history, and they should meet weekly for discussion in groups of three to five persons.
 In accordance with this commitment to the popular education, Mao and several other party leaders collectively wrote in 1939 a 37-page textbook, The Chinese Revolution and the Chinese Communist Party, for the education of party members and the people (Mao, 2009:71-72, 111-48, & 174-75).

-Thirdly, we should note that the leaders of the Chinese Communist Party intelligently adapted Marxism and Leninism to Chinese conditions, avoiding a distortion of their understanding as a result of the importation of concepts formulated by Marx and Lenin under different conditions.
+Thirdly, we should note that the leaders of the Chinese Communist Party intelligently adapted Marxism and Leninism to Chinese conditions, avoiding a distortion of their understanding that would have occurred, if they had embraced literally concepts formulated by Marx and Lenin under different conditions.
 Their adaptation was based on a study and analysis of Chinese historical, economic, political, and social conditions, including the class formations in China and the actual and possible levels of consciousness in each class.
 They called for a democratic revolution of a new type, required for the colonial and semi-colonial situation (Mao, 2009:111-48).

 Fourthly, in spite of their wholesale rejection of Chinese values and institutions, the leaders of the Chinese Communist Party in no way presented an image of themselves as un-Chinese or as indifferent to Chinese interests.
 To the contrary, they formulated a nationalist vision, as the basis for the formation of a modern nation-state that could defend Chinese interests against imperialist powers.
 Their formulation was based on an understanding of the reasons for the decline of China since the early nineteenth century (see Mao, 2009:117-24).